 Homeowners associations (HOA) are likely to make ‘rookie’ mistakes.
 After all, the members of the association often aren’t real estate professionals.
 So, unless a property management company is handling your HOA or condominium owners association (COA), it’s bound to face a few challenges, particularly with finances.
+We going to discuss how to avoid HOA budget mistakes in this article.

-How to Avoid Making Mistakes When Budgeting
+9 Tips on How to Avoid HOA Budget Mistakes

 The HOA board of directors gets together annually to discuss the coming year’s budget.
 They consider the anticipated costs (e.g. maintenance, security, etc.) to calculate how much they will collect from homeowners.
-However, HOA boards need to know is that budgeting isn’t based on guesswork.
+However, HOA boards need to know that budgeting isn’t based on guesswork.
 Board members shouldn’t base the coming year’s budget only on their current budget.
 That’ll only lead to poor budgeting, which will force them to cut corners down the road.
 It’ll also anger homeowners who expect the board to be experts at what they’re doing.

 #1 Don’t Create General Categories